Archiie94/data-structures/README.md

 # data-structures
-A set of functions with data structures written in Typescript
+A set of data structures and additional features that might come handy in Typescript